 Tips on Choosing the Right Implant Size

 Are you considering breast augmentation — but worry you will choose breast implants that are either too big or too small?
 Don’t stress about it.
 Like Goldilocks from the classic story of “The Three Bears,” you will find the implants that are “just right” for your body and your goals.
-Trusted plastic surgeon Bruce Barach is here to help.
+Trusted plastic surgeon Sanjiv Kayastha is here to help.
 With his guidance, hundreds of women have successfully selected breast implants at his Albany surgical center that suited their personal taste.

 Avoid Comparing Yourself to Other Women